 About Clockworks Press®

 Clockworks Press® was founded in 2016 by Brooklyn-based artist and printmaker Holly E. Brown.
 Ms. Brown’s graphic prints and drawings are inspired by architecture, and balance the rhythm between the rawness of reality and the abstract.
 Through her dynamic compositions Ms. Brown’s work evokes a precise structure and control of the urban environment.
 Using a reductive approach to collagraph printmaking she juxtaposes a positive and negative environment where space, form, and perspective are carefully interwoven.
-She was most recently featured on Tencel's™ denim blog Carved in Blue and the Long-John Denim Blog.
-She was most recently interviewed by Ani Wells of Simply Suzette and Rivet Magazine.
+Her passion for sustainability got her working with repurposed denim.
+She was most recently featured on Tencel's™ denim blog Carved in Blue (2020) and the Long-John Denim Blog (2020).
+She was also interviewed by Ani Wells of Simply Suzette (2019) and Rivet Magazine (2019).

 She has exhibited in several group shows throughout the United States and Europe.
 Ms. Brown was an Artist-in-Residence at Grafische Werkplaats, The Hague (2016) and The Cooper Union, NYC (2005).

 Ms. Brown’s prints can be found in the permanent collections of The Library of Congress, Yale University and Princeton University among others.
 She collaborated with Pulitzer Prize-winning poet Charles Simic on the portfolios "The Pieces of the Clock Lie Scattered" and "Three Poems."
-Ms. Brown currently splits her time between Brooklyn and The Hague.
 Most recently Clockworks Press has collaborated with artist De Ver Azul, Tonello and Officina +39 on a collection of sustainably produced denim artworks and garments for New York Denim Days 2018.
 In addition, Clockworks launched its first denim accessory, The Denim Clutch at the same event.
 Clockworks Press launched its first four piece capsule collection in collaboration with AndAgain in late October 2018.
 Ms. Brown's collagraph print "De Hef" (2018) was on view at The 37th Bradley International Juried Print and Drawing Exhibition from March 9-April 12, 2019 in Peoria, Illinois.
 Clockworks Press launched their second accessory, The W28 Tote October 2019 in a limited edition of just 25 bags.
-She was accepted into the juried exhibition The Blues, opening January 28, 2020 (running through Feb 22, 2020) with her piece "Looking Up" created with artist Juan Manuel Gomez.
+She was accepted into the juried exhibition The Blues, at The Painting Center, NYC which runs from January 28, 2020- Feb 22, 2020 with her piece "Looking Up" created in collaboration with artist Juan Manuel Gomez.

 Holly E Brown, founder and owner of Clockworks Press